AlexThePy/Laptop_Price_Prediction/README.md

 # INSTRUCTIONS:

-# I. Download the whole project from my github.
+# I. Download the whole project from my github and unzip it.

 # II.
 Setting Up the Virtual Environment: